Axion Searches with Two Superconducting Radio-frequency Cavities: Acknowledgement

 \section{Acknowledgement}

-We thank Anna Grasselino, Ryan Janish, Surjeet Rajendran, Alex Romananko, and especially Zhen Liu and Sam Posen, for useful discussions.
+We thank Kevin Zhou and Asher Berlin for pointing out a mistake in the previous version of the paper.
+We thank Daniel Bafia, Anna Grasselino, Ryan Janish, Surjeet Rajendran, Alex Romananko, and especially Zhen Liu, Sam Posen, and Jim Sauls for useful discussions.
 CG is grateful to Yiming Zhong for his aid in data visualization.
 This paper is based on work supported by the U.S. Department of Energy, Office of Science, National Quantum Information (NQI) Science Research Centers through the Fermilab SQMS NQI Center.
 Fermilab is opertated by the Fermi Research Alliance, LLC under Contract DE-AC02-07CH11359 with the U.S. Dept. of Energy.